pedropintoo/SIO-project/delivery2/IMPORTANT.md

 4. Managers nunca podem ser "suspended"
 5. Managers têm de ter sempre, em qualquer altura um utilizador "active"

+extra: only the first role assigned in the session have permissions in the created document

 ## Testes